Pandas dataframe allows you to store data in rows and column format.

 Sort Pandas Dataframe in Descending Order

-parameter to sort pandas dataframe in descending order.
+To sort pandas dataframe in descending order

 Code